equinor/fmu-sumo-uploader-history/README.md

 # fmu-sumo-uploader
-Upload data from FMU to Sumo
+A Python library for uploading from FMU to sumo

 ### Concepts
 `SumoConnection`: The SumoConnection object represents the connection to Sumo, and will handle authentication etc when initiated.
 This object uses the Sumo python wrapper under the hood.